-With the car's parking brake on and the car in gear, simply place the chain over the tyre, holding it at the top and letting it fall down evenly over the front of the tyre & wheel.
-Obviously, the bottom of the chain can't cover the part of the tyre that's touching the road: just do what you can.
+With the car's parking brake on and the car in gear, simply place the chain over the tire, holding it at the top and letting it fall down evenly over the front of the tire & wheel.
+Obviously, the bottom of the chain can't cover the part of the tire that's touching the road: just do what you can.

-Drive 20-30 metres, then get out and re-tighten the chains, which will have slackened off as they find their place on the tyres.
+Drive 20-30 meters, then get out and re-tighten the chains, which will have slackened off as they find their place on the tires.
 Don't be alarmed by the bumpy ride, this is normal.
 If this is a practice run on a dry road, don't drive too far or fast.

-If none of this appeals to you, take some local advice about the best type of car for the mountains, and buy some good snow-tyres!
+If none of this appeals to you, take some local advice about the best type of car for the mountains, and buy some good snow tires!